MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-introduction.md

 - A single physical server connected to a network switch.
 This is sometimes referred to as a single-node cluster.

-- Two or four physical servers with direct (switchless) storage network connections to an L2 switch.
+- Two physical servers with direct (switchless) storage network connections to an L2 switch.

-- Two or four physical servers with direct (switchless) storage network connections to redundant L3 switches.
+- Two physical servers with direct (switchless) storage network connections to redundant L3 switches.

-- Two or four physical servers deployed using a switched storage network and redundant L3 switches.
+- Two physical servers deployed using a switched storage network and redundant L3 switches.

-- Two or four physical servers deployed using a fully-converged network for compute, storage, and management and with redundant L3 switches.
+- Two physical servers deployed using a fully-converged network for compute, storage, and management and with redundant L3 switches.

 **Configuration 1**: The following diagram shows two physical servers with a directly connected (switchless) storage network and a single L2 switch.